MaCendon98/portfolio-24/src/content/projects/project-2.md

 - For an extra layer of immersion, users can opt for the Time-Port VR experience, allowing them to virtually step into different time periods and explore the surroundings in 360 degrees.

-5. **Chronicle Explorer Blog:**

-- A blog section, "Chronicle Explorer," offers in-depth articles and stories about various historical periods and their impact on the destinations featured on the platform.
-- Users can engage with the content, comment, and share their own historical insights.

 ## Technology Stack

 - **Frontend:** [Astro.js](https://astro.build/) for a dynamic and responsive user interface and [Tailwind CSS](https://tailwindcss.com/) for styling.